 Working through a traditional publisher can take a long time.
 It isn’t unusual to sign a contract for your book, only for it to be published a year or two later.
 That’s because all of the work laid out above has to happen.

 However, for the writer, this can feel like a very long time between stages.
-Depending on your editor’s level of communication, it can be a quiet period too, whilst the publishing team go about their tasks – although it’s a great opportunity to work away at your next book!
+Depending on your editor’s level of communication, it can be a quiet period too, while the publishing team goes about their tasks – although it’s a great opportunity to get working away on your next book!

 2. Different books get different treatment

 Publishing houses organise their release schedules for each calendar year way in advance.
-They have to work out which book will be published when, if it will be published in hardback first, or straight to paperback, or maybe even released in digital format before the paperback is released a few months later.
+They have to work out which book will be published when, if it will be published in hardback first or if it will go straight to paperback, or maybe even if it will be released in digital ebook format before the paperback is released a few months later.

 The publishing company will have different expectations for different books upon purchasing the rights, and with that, the books get a differing level of financial backing.
-Publishers will have a select number of Lead Titles each year (their big debuts, brand name authors, celebrity books) that they bank on making a high profit, so these books receive a larger amount of money in terms of advance for the author, and marketing and publicity around the book.
+Publishers will have a select number of Lead Titles each year (big debuts, brand-name authors, celebrity books, for example) that they bank on making a high profit, so these books receive a larger amount of money in terms of advance for the author, and for marketing and publicity around the book.

 Having these profitable titles allows the publisher to acquire and release more books, known as mid-list titles.
-The focus for these will be equally planned out with a devoted team bringing them to print, but with a smaller budget than lead titles.
-A lot of authors start as mid-list authors and grow their careers over many books – you don’t have to begin your publishing journey as a lead title!
+The focus for these will be equally planned out, with a devoted team bringing them to print, but with a smaller budget than lead titles.
+A lot of authors start as mid-list authors and grow their careers over many books – you don’t have to begin your publishing journey as a lead title, and most authors don’t!

 It can be tough for traditionally published authors to set their expectations in terms of how much backing their book might get.